mayurchauhan91/ROI-Calculator/README.md

 * CSS
 * Material UI

-The investment calcultor was build using ReactJS and ChartJS.
+The investment calculator was built using ReactJS and ChartJS.

 This project is used to calculate a specific parameter for an investment plan.

-Project uses the input added to the feild which calculate the values and pass that values to Bar Chart.
+Project uses the input added to the field which calculates the values and passes those values to Bar Chart.